Ayatallah/AirbnbBookings/README.md

-My Solution for Kaggle's Airbnb New User Bookings Challenge.
+Practice attempts to predict destination for new users on Airbnb using Kaggle's Airbnb New User Bookings Dataset.

 data.rar must be extracted before running any of the scripts.